DePaul vs. Villanova Predictions, College Basketball BetMGM Promo Codes, & Picks - December 23

 DePaul vs. Villanova Predictions, BetMGM Promo Codes, & Picks: Spread, Total - December 23

-Saturday's game at Wintrust Arena has the Villanova Wildcats (8-4, 1-0 Big East) going head to head against the DePaul Blue Demons (2-8, 0-0 Big East) at 4:00 PM ET on December 23.
-Our computer prediction projects a 75-66 win for Villanova.
+Saturday's contest that pits the Villanova Wildcats (8-4, 1-0 Big East) versus the DePaul Blue Demons (2-8, 0-0 Big East) at Wintrust Arena has a projected final score of 75-66 (based on our computer prediction) in favor of Villanova.
+Tipoff is at 4:00 PM ET on December 23.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!